Customize cache keys

 Update cache keys to use HTTP headers

-These instructions set Cloud CDN cache keys to use HTTP headers.
+These instructions set Cloud CDN cache keys to use HTTP headers, which can include allowed custom variables.

 Console